brknapp/Project_1/README.md

 ![](README_files/figure-gfm/12_29_6_25_2022-1.png)<!-- -->

-It looks like the most spread, or variance, is “Crime, Drama”.
-Now, let’s calculate the average number of imdbVotes for each genre:
+It looks like genre with the most spread, or variance, is “Crime, Drama”.
+Now, let’s calculate the average number of imdbVotes for each
+genre:

 ``` r
 mat1=NULL